Skip to next element

 FAQ

-Do I need to remove my rangefinder from my bag at security?
+Do I need to take my rangefinder out of my bag at the TSA checkpoint?

-What should I do if my rangefinder is damaged during travel?
+What should I do if my rangefinder has a built-in ballistic calculator?

 Share this article